5 wearable technologies you should consider for your qual MR

 Smartwatches can be especially beneficial with market research methodologies such as MROC's (Market Research Online Communities) as the device keeps the participant constantly connected to the qualitative market research project.
 For example, smartwatches can keep participants notified of changes in the MROC such as conversation notifications so they won’t miss a thing.
 This is especially important for the millennial generation so spend so much time online.

 With brands such as Fitbit, Garmin, Polar and Nike, fitness trackers are the most popular type of wearable tech, outselling smartwatches by almost two to one in 2015.
 They’re great for market research as they enable researchers to access detailed information about individuals, instantly.
 From heart rate and sleeping patterns to GPS location and even the user’s environment, this wealth of readily available information can be accessed instantly by market researcher's.

 Video cameras such as the GoPro can have a huge impact on qualitative market research by capturing in the moment first person experiences.
 From recording participants’ real-life reactions to products and product usability testing to aiding market research online communities thanks to real-time videos, GoPros are a great way to get real, direct insights into consumers’ experiences, thoughts and reactions.
 From pancake flipping to jumping out of a space balloon!
 Go Pro is definitely a reliable source of first person experiences.
-Check out the top ten Go Pro videos here (mostly for fun!)
+Check out the top ten Go Pro videos we found (mostly for fun!)

 Virtual reality headsets

 A fairly progressive type of wearable tech, virtual reality headsets are set to become increasingly dominant over the next few years – but in the meantime, there are a number of big names involved including Microsoft HoloLens, PlayStation Virtual Reality and Samsung Gear VR.